wally-wissner/robot_autobattler/design_documentation/design_document.md

 --Player and enemy units exist on a procedurally generated hexagonal grid.
 The player engages enemy units in combat and gets rewards from defeating enemy units in the form of in-game currency and dropped upgrades.
 The currency is used to level up the player's units in the form of an increased number of slots to apply the acquired upgrades.--

+Don't randomize the deck / the whole deck.
+Since the player isn't playing during combat, there's no need to make each experience feel so different.
+- counter spell
+- empty resource pool
+- shuffle

+Don't need to make players choose between items.
+Since the units have a cap on items they can equip, more items doesn't automatically make the units stronger.

 ## Game Loop